sydon1/NodeNest/README.md

-This is a an Android application developed in Java with Android Studio my second year course "Programming Techniques" at KU Leuven - Group T.
+This is a an Android application developed in Java with Android Studio for my second year course "Programming Techniques" at KU Leuven - Group T.
 Grade: 15/20

 ## Overview